 B.S.
 Eastern Michigan University 1987

-Professor Truszkowski currently serves as Magistrate for the 52-3 District Court in Rochester Hills, Michigan.
+Professor Truszkowski served as magistrate for the 52-3 District Court in Rochester Hills, Michigan, from 2007-2009.
 Before that, she was legal counsel with UAW Legal Services in Dearborn and Saline, Michigan.
-Previously, she was in private practice as an associate attorney with Fletcher, Wolf, Pianto & Associates in Flint, Michigan where she handled cases in personal injury, probate, family law, municipal defense, and other civil litigation matters.
+Previously, she was in private practice as an associate attorney with Fletcher, Wolf, Pianto & Associates in Flint, Michigan, where she handled cases in personal injury, probate, family law, municipal defense, and other civil litigation matters.
 She also served as a volunteer attorney with the Common Ground Sanctuary in Bloomfield Hills, Michigan and taught Elder Law at Eastern Michigan University.

-Professor Truszkowski serves as a faculty supervisor for Cooley’s Service to Soldiers Program, and for the Disaster Relief Legal Association’s New Orleans Project.
-She has also served as the faculty advisor for the 2009 Cooley Law Review Symposium.
-While a student at Cooley Professor Truszkowski served on the board of the Thomas M. Cooley Law Review as the Comments Editor, as well as earning Certificates of Merit in Torts and Criminal Procedure.
+Professor Truszkowski served as a faculty supervisor for Cooley’s Service to Soldiers Program, and for the Disaster Relief Legal Association’s New Orleans Project.
+She has also served as the faculty adviser for the 2009 Cooley Law Review Symposium.
+While a student at Cooley, Professor Truszkowski served on the board of the Cooley Law Review as the Comments Editor, as well as earning Certificates of Merit in Torts and Criminal Procedure.
 She was also on the Dean's List and the Honor Roll for all eight terms she attended Cooley and was an intern in the Sixty Plus, Inc., Elderlaw Clinic.

 Professor Truszkowski began teaching at Cooley in 2005 as an adjunct professor in the skills department and later became a visiting professor in the research and writing department.
 In 2008, she became a full-time faculty supervisor in the Sixty Plus, Inc., Elderlaw Clinic.
 In 2014 she became an associate professor and is now an associate professor emerita.